Arsu-Lab/Arsu-Lab.github.io/Blog/BlogFiles/June2023_LLM.md

 <img src="./Blog/BlogFiles/June2023_LLM/decisionTree.png" style="width:70%;"></img>
 <p class="text-sm-center" style="margin:0em 8em 1em; font-size:0.8em;">When should one use LLMs?
 From  <a href="https://github.com/Mooler0410/LLMsPracticalGuide">(Yang et al 2023).</a></p>

 One interesting option is combining the best of both worlds by defining the specialized models as tools that the LLM can invoke when necessary.
 [HuggingGPT](https://huggingface.co/spaces/microsoft/HuggingGPT) and [Gorrilla](https://gorilla.cs.berkeley.edu/) demonstrate how useful these tools can be for completing complex multi-modal tasks.
-Access to search engines can help alleviate
+And access to search engines can help alleviate the issues of model hallucinations.
+This *Agenet*-inc approach uses one LLM to produce a plan and other LLMs / models to excute each step.

 <img src="./Blog/BlogFiles/June2023_LLM/HuggingGPT.png" style="width:70%;"></img>
 <p class="text-sm-center" style="margin:0em 8em 1em; font-size:0.8em;"> Integrating the 53 most popular huggingFace APIs into ChatGPT.
 From  <a href="https://huggingface.co/spaces/microsoft/HuggingGPT">HuggingGPT</a>.</p>